Gail Pope

 Education Program Manager

 Carol felt connected to BrightHaven from the moment she first arrived for Kathleen Prasad’s Animal Reiki 1 workshop in May 2010!
-Working with Gail and Richard to develop a multi-faceted education program designed to share BrightHaven’s menu for healing and animal hospice expertise with the world is a dream come true for Carol – using her creativity and intuition to help animals and people to live their best lives.
+Working with Gail and Richard to develop a multi-faceted education program designed to share BrightHaven’s Menu for Healing and animal hospice expertise with the world is a dream come true for Carol – using her creativity and intuition to help animals and people to live their best lives.
 Carol is an author, writer, photographer and animal Reiki practitioner.

 Carol’s book, Walking with My Dog Through (End of) Life, is an intimate look at a profound life passage, from terminal diagnosis through hospice care and natural death.
 It includes how BrightHaven’s animal hospice principles greatly helped Carol and her beloved dog Silver to find their way.
+Available on Amazon.

 A.J. de Bartolomeo